skylarryan212-maker/decision-judgment-benchmark/docs/benchmark_structure.md

 - `python -m decision_judgment_benchmark list`: shows every scenario across `data/benchmarks/` with its benchmark tag and system prompt reference.
 - `python -m decision_judgment_benchmark run --model GPT-5-mini`: iterates through the question files inside `data/benchmarks/`, applies the linked local `system_prompt.jsonl` for each benchmark, and appends the response to `responses.jsonl` inside that benchmark’s folder (simulated until real models succeed).
 - `--dry-run` skips writing logs so you can verify prompts before mutating files.
+- `python -m decision_judgment_benchmark judge`: runs the judge layer (defaulting to GPT-5.2, Gemini 3 Pro, and Claude Sonnet 4.5 all at high reasoning effort) over the recorded responses; add one or more `--judge-spec MODEL[:REASONING]` flags to override the judge set (e.g., `--judge-spec gpt-5.2:medium --judge-spec gemini-3-pro-preview:high`).

 These flows keep the CLI simple while the foldered layout makes it easy to separate DJB/NJB/HJFB questions and their system prompts.